UKHSA-Internal/coronavirus-dashboard-metadata/modals/newTestsByPublishDate.md

 ﻿# Daily number of tests

-The number of tests newly reported on {date}.
+The number of lab-confirmed positive or negative COVID-19 test results newly reported on {date}.

 {inc:base/tests_processed.md|modals}